Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Gerald Everett remained on the reserve COVID-19 list, meaning Colby Parkinson and Tyler Mabry were the backups to Will Dissly.

-Dissly caught two passes for five yards, and Parkinson didn’t get a target in what was the most significant action he has seen — he got 51 snaps last year and missed the first three games of the season.
+Dissly caught two passes for 5 yards, and Parkinson didn’t get a target in the most significant action he has seen — he got 51 snaps last year and missed the first three games of the season.

 Grade: C.